bsdimp/freebsd-git-docs/faq.md

 ### How do I track -current and -stable with only one copy of the repo?

 **Q:** Although disk space is not a huge issue, it's more efficient to use only one copy of the repository.
-With svn mirroring, I could checkout multiple trees from the same repo.
-How do I do this with git?
+With SVN mirroring, I could checkout multiple trees from the same repo.
+How do I do this with Git?

-**A:** You can use git worktrees.
+**A:** You can use Git worktrees.
 There's a number of ways to do this, but the simplest way is to do a clone to track -current, and a worktree to track stable releases.
 While using a 'naked repository' has been put forward as a way to cope, it's more complicated and will not